fyrox-book/fyrox-book.github.io/src/beginning/assets.md

 # Assets

-Pretty much every game depends on various assets, such as 3D models, textures, sounds, etc. Fyrox has its own assets pipeline made to make your life easier.
+Asset (or resource) is a shared container for some data that is usually stored in an external storage (a disk, a web server, etc.).
+Pretty much every game depends on various assets, such as 3D models, textures, sounds, etc.
+Fyrox has its own assets pipeline made to make your life easier.

 ## Asset Types